-Singapore's history is important to consider when analyzing reasons for the Sook Ching not being labeled a genocide.
-After the Japanese occupation period, the British took back Singapore in 1945; it remained under British control until September 16, 1963, when it merged with Malaysia.71 Singapore remained part of Malaysia until August 9, 1965, when it became independent.72 This independence came about as a result of clashes between the majority ethnic Chinese population in Singapore and the Malay population in Malaya and in Sabah and Sarawak states in Borneo.73 This will be discussed in more depth in the section titled "Singapore's Memory."
-Singapore's trajectory of nation-building subsequently broke off from the route taken by most other Southeast Asian countries.
-Their emphasis was not on creating a mythological history for themselves or shunning foreigners but rather on modernizing as quickly as possible and making themselves an indispensable part of the region.74 This, when compared to the trajectories of neighboring countries such as Cambodia and Thailand, differentiated Singapore and helps to explain the importance of a cohesive Singaporean identity.
-Singapore's small size also became a blessing; infrastructure overhauls for the entire country were possible, and centering itself as a commercial center was feasible.75 Ultimately, it is likely that an initial lack of independence and subsequent turmoil made it hard for Singapore, either as a colony or young nation, to focus its energy on re-qualifying the Japanese war crimes.
+Singapore's timeline is important to consider when analyzing reasons for the Sook Ching not being labeled a genocide.
+After the Japanese occupation period, the British took back Singapore in 1945; it remained under British control until September 16, 1963, when it merged with Malaysia.
+76 Singapore remained part of Malaysia until August 9, 1965, when it became independent.
+77 This independence came about as a result of clashes between the majority ethnic Chinese population in Singapore and the Malay population in Malaya and in Sabah and Sarawak states in Borneo.
+78 Singapore's trajectory of nation-building subsequently broke off from the route taken by most other Southeast Asian countries.
+Their emphasis was not on creating a mythological history for themselves or hating foreigners, but rather on modernizing as quickly as possible and making themselves an indispensable part of the region.
+79 Singapore's small size also became a blessing; infrastructure overhauls for the entire country were possible, and centering itself as a commercial center was feasible.
+80 Ultimately, it's likely that its initial lack of independence and subsequent turmoil made it hard for Singapore either as a colony or young nation to focus its energy on requalifying the Japanese war crimes.